geekyPiyush/BoxAuto/Readme.md

  * Create,rename and delete a new collection
  * Add a folder to an existing collection

-Note: Search functionality is not working on box.com.
+**Note**: Search functionality is not working on box.com.
 Hence can't be automated

 ## Tech Stack
 Below are the tools and libraries utilizid within this framework